siiky/siiky.github.io/server_stuffs/seamless_updates.md

 How to update the server in a way the clients don't notice the server has been/is being updated?
-The clients (the program itself) may know the server is going down, but funcionality must not be interrupted, i.e., the user (someone or something interacting with the client program) shouldn't be able to notice it.
+The clients (the program itself) may know the server is going down, but functionality must not be interrupted, i.e., the user (someone or something interacting with the client program) shouldn't be able to notice it.